radumas/blog/_posts/2016-06-14-MLA4-Cluster-the-guilty.md

 ![png](https://raw.githubusercontent.com/radumas/wesleyan-machine-learning/master/machine-learning/week4/mla4-Cluster-the-guilty_files/mla4-Cluster-the-guilty_9_0.png)

-The three exterior clusters appear somewhat distinct, however the center cluster (1, in red) muddles into the other, so will rerun the above with only 3 clusters.
+The three exterior clusters appear somewhat distinct, however the center cluster (1, in red) muddles into the others, so will rerun the above with only 3 clusters.

 ```python